Welcome to the official website of Thomas Barber.

 Born in Moscow, ID, Thomas regularly attended the local Lionel Hampton Jazz Festival with his family.
 When he was four or five, he attended a performance by the Ray Brown Trio which left a strong impression.
 He started piano lessons shortly after, but switched his focus to the trumpet four years later.

 After he won both the Lionel Hampton High School Trumpet Competition and the International Trumpet Guild Jazz Competition in Gothenborg, Sweden in 1997, he attended the University of Northern Colorado, graduating with a degree in classical trumpet performance.
 While at UNC, Thomas had opportunities to play with many of the musicians who passed through, including Louie Bellson, Pete Fountain, Nicholas Payton, Maria Schneider, Bob Brookmeyer, Conrad Herwig and Kenny Wheeler.

 Thomas currently resides in Portland, Oregon.
-As a bandleader, he leads his own Portland based quartet, Spiral Road, which features Barber's original music.
-He is an active sideman, performing with NYC bassist Patrick Andy, singer/songwriter Nat Osborne, and Canadian vocalist Laila Biali.
+As a bandleader, he leads his own Portland-based sextet, Spiral Road, which features Barber's original music.
 Thomas performs regularly in Portland with Darrell Grant, George Colligan, Alan Jones, Thara Memory, the Portland Jazz Composer's Ensemble, and the Barra Brown Quintet.